 It is anticipated that these guidelines and protocols will evolve based on the recommendations of public health authorities and must be done in compliance with any federal, state and local laws.

 Worry Free Guarantee

 Book your hotel stay with peace of mind.
-In response to travel uncertainties and COVID-19 concerns, we are providing a Worry Free Guarantee for all reservations through April 18, 2021 to help protect our community and provide peace of mind.
-Reservations for all stays with a check-in date between July 1, 2020 and April 18, 2021, are covered by this guarantee and may be canceled or rescheduled at any time, without penalty, up to 24 hours of arrival so long as cancellation is due to a COVID-19 related reason.* Guests who cancel will have rescheduling, cancellation and refund options.
+In response to travel uncertainties and COVID-19 concerns, we are providing a Worry Free Guarantee for all reservations through April 15, 2022 to help protect our community and provide peace of mind.
+Reservations for all stays with a check-in date before April 15, 2022 are covered by this guarantee and may be canceled or rescheduled at any time, without penalty, up to 24 hours of arrival so long as cancellation is due to a COVID-19 related reason.* Guests who cancel will have rescheduling, cancellation and refund options.

 *In order to cancel under the Worry Free Guarantee, you will be required to attest to the facts of and/or provide supporting documentation for your extenuating circumstance.
 Standard cancellation policies and fees continue to apply for all non-COVID related cancellations.

 EMPLOYEE AND GUEST HEALTH